ai-multiply/bursty_dynamics/paper/paper.md

 # Summary

 Understanding the temporal properties of longitudinal data is critical for identifying trends, predicting future events, and making informed decisions in any field where temporal data is analysed, including health epidemiology, finance, and the geo- and social sciences.
 This paper introduces a Python package designed to quantify bursty dynamics in temporal data.
-This is defined using the burstiness parameter (BP) (Kim and Jo, 2016) and memory coefficient (MC) (Goh and Barabási, 2008).
+This is defined using the burstiness parameter (BP) [@kim2016measuring] and memory coefficient (MC) [@goh2008burstiness].
 BP and MC provide insights into the irregularity and predictability of events over time.
 An event train detection method is also implemented to identify groups of events occurring within a specified time interval.
 The package requires input data with subject identifiers and event time information, and it provides functionalities for BP and MC calculation, event train detection and detailed analysis of identified trains.
 Additionally, the package offers visualisation tools, including scatter plots, histograms, and kernel density estimates, to aid in the interpretation of the temporal data.
-This paper outlines the methods and functionality of version 0.1.0 of the ‘bursty_dynamics’ Python package, highlighting its potential applications in various research domains.
+This paper outlines the methods and functionality of version 0.1.0 of the `bursty_dynamics` Python package, highlighting its potential applications in various research domains.

 # Statement of need